Clouve/charts-dev/lib/wordpress/README.md

 ## Upgrading

+### To 25.0.0

+This major release bumps the MariaDB version to 11.8.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-11-4-to-mariadb-11-8/) for upgrading from MariaDB 11.4 to 11.8.
+No major issues are expected during the upgrade.

 ### To 24.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).